rlk/site/articles/deconvolve/index.md

 Copyright &copy; 2012&ndash;2013 [Robert Kooima](http://kooima.net).

 [GIGO][] is set of command-line image processing utilities.
-GIGO's reason for being is the enablement of image processing tasks on very large images, consisting of hundreds of billions or even trillions of pixels.
-Most image manipulation tools choke at this scale.
-GIGO's complimentary goal is the enablement of *frequency domain* operations at all scales, which the majority of image processing tools don't even touch.
-This document demonstrates *deconvolution*, one of many image processing tasks that can be accomplished only through frequency domain processing.
-This example was found at large on the web...
+GIGO's reason for being is the enablement of image processing tasks on very large images, consisting of hundreds of billions or even trillions of pixels, that choke most image editing tools.
+GIGO's complimentary goal is the enablement of *frequency domain* operations at all scales, which the majority of image editing tools don't even touch.
+This document introduces the frequency domain and demonstrates *deconvolution*, one of many image processing tasks that can be accomplished only through frequency domain processing.
+The motivation for this example was found at large on the web...

 ## Background

-In November of 2011 a [question][] was posed to [Ask Metafilter][askme] asking readers to help interpret a blury photograph of the number plate on a passing truck.
+In November of 2011 a [question][] was posed to [Ask Metafilter][askme] seeking help in interpreting a blury photograph of the number plate on a passing truck.
 The posting user, "[gentle][]" from Oslo, was tight-lipped about why this information was needed, but helpful-as-ever AskMe went to work anyway.
-Eventually, a user named "[trevyn][]" of San Francisco would [answer][] the question in spectacular fashion, having applied [Mathematica][]'s image deconvolution capabilities to determine the number beyond the shadow of any doubt.
+Eventually, a user named "[trevyn][]" of San Francisco would [answer][] the question in spectacular fashion, having applied [Mathematica][]'s image deconvolution capabilities to determine the number beyond any shadow of a doubt.

-In this example, we'll use GIGO tools to reproduce trevyn's result and read the plate.
+In this example, we'll use GIGO to reproduce trevyn's result and read the plate.
 [This][original] is the original image.
-As of this writing, the question, the answer, the image, and its decovolution all remain publicly accessible on Ask Metafilter. gentle's question has 36 favorites and trevyn's answer has 302 (which is *a lot*), with many subsequent posters astonished at the capability of image deconvolution.
+As of this writing, the question, the answer, the image, and its decovolution all remain publicly accessible on Ask Metafilter. gentle's question has 36 favorites and trevyn's answer has 302 (which is a lot), with many subsequent posters astonished at the capability of image deconvolution.
 Many people learned what deconvolution was that day, and the thread is a great piece of AskMe.
 However, gentle never did follow up as to the reason for the question or the utility of the answer.
 For all I know, it may be sensitive.
 I am rehosting the original image here, and if gentle has a problem then he may contact me to remove it.

 [gigo]:        http://kooima.net/applications.html#gigo
 [askme]:       http://ask.metafilter.com/